dbiers/sophos_renew_instructions/README.md

 ## Requirements

-You will need to have a way to access the `root` user account on the machine.
-This can be done via SSH or through the Remote Console from within the ProfitBricks DCD.
+* `root` level access to the machine over:
+  * SSH or
+  * ProfitBricks Remote Console
+* Your original license key (XXXX-XXXX-XXXX-XXXX)
+  * If you do not have your original license key, please let support know and we can generate a new one for you.

 ### Reset Root Password